Consultancies

 Spring 1994: Videoconferencing consultant/instructor/advisor/coach for York's

-Environmental Studies and the
+Environmental Studies (now Faculty of Environmental and Urban Change) and the

 British Columbia government's Ministry of the Environment.
 Overseen by Professors Peter Homenuk and Dalton Kehoe, Environmental Studies.